jefflau/jefflau.net/src/pages/links/links.md

 * [Kuler](http://kuler.adobe.com/) - Selecting colour schemes using a main colour or image
 * [Material Design Colour Guidelines](https://material.io/guidelines/style/color.html#color-color-system) - Colour systems for Material Design
 * [UI Gradients](https://uigradients.com) - Collection of nice gradients
+* [What the font](https://www.myfonts.com/WhatTheFont/) - A site to identify a font from an image

 ### Articles